-- Sites can always counsel participants to think about who they want to talk to share information with ahead of time, and if the participant indicates that she is concerned about her partner then a secure channel for communication should be identified. - The issues of security with sending blank informed consents via WhatsApp or other communication platforms apply to participants that are already enrolled and that are re- consenting. - -Follow-up visits should continue to ensure safety of the participants in alignment with local guidance and protocol where possible. - 1.
-In the event that CRS operations are diminished or suspended entirely, and where conduct of study visits is not possible either because of staffing or operational concerns, please note the following:
+- Sites can always counsel participants to think about who they want to talk to share information with ahead of time, and if the participant indicates that she is concerned about her partner then a secure channel for communication should be identified. - The issues of security with sending blank informed consents via WhatsApp or other communication platforms apply to participants that are already enrolled and that are re- consenting.

+Follow-up visits should continue to ensure safety of the participants in alignment with local guidance and protocol where possible.

+1. In the event that CRS operations are diminished or suspended entirely, and where conduct of study visits is not possible either because of staffing or operational concerns, please note the following:

-For participants in Step 4: Sufficient study products (up to a 90-day supply) should be provided to cover 12 weeks in the event that lockdowns continue.
+For participants on maintenance doses of CAB LA: Injections may be lengthened to 12 weeks (ie the full visit window) in the event of prolonged lockdowns or ongoing COVID disruption.
 Every effort should be made to confirm participant identity prior to initiating data collection.
 For example, information like name, date of birth, and responses about clinic or study information might be considered reasonable ways to confirm participant identity.
 Participants may be reimbursed for telephonic data collection, given that there may be costs to them associated with phone calls, and this is acceptable to the local IRB/REC.
 If for some reason participants cannot receive study product, they are advised to take additional measures to prevent HIV infection and exposure by all means available until they can return to study site.
 If they use non-study provided open-label PrEP during this period they should be encouraged to keep a log of dates of use should they use this option.

-For participants on step 5 visit schedule: Participants should continue on daily unblinded oral product.
+For participants onTDF/FTC: Participants should continue on daily unblinded oral product.
 Where participants cannot report for quarterly visits, participants should continue study product and where possible sites should explore delivery of product directly to participants from site investigational pharmacies.
 The DAIDS guidelines for shipping product should be followed.
 If not feasible, participants should be counselled to use other available means to protect themselves against HIV exposure and infection and pregnancy prevention until they are able to return to study participation.
 IoR can use their judgement about ongoing dispensation of oral product in these extraordinary circumstances without routine HIV and creatinine testing, based on known previous renal function, risk and adherence.
 Self-testing for HIV may also be useful in this setting if practical.
 The same guidance would apply to pregnant participants.